-This applies to either Command and Continuous mode described on the Server page, under the Configuration menu (Section 4.4.3.2).
+This applies to either Continuous or Command mode described on the Server page. under the Configuration menu (Section 4.4.3.2).

-The default is OD meaning a Carriage Return character will be sent after the value.
+The default is 0D meaning a Carriage Return character will be sent after the value.

 Display - This would indicate whether to display the status of the alarm relays on the Readings applet as well as the TCP Command and Continuous modes, and any other related fields.

 The default is unchecked.